Navigation auf uzh.ch

 offen:

-Beschreibung: Since the first studies on electroencephalography (EEG) of Hans Berger, roughly one century ago, the main focus of human neurophysiological research was based around neural oscillations.
+Beschreibung: Description: Since the first studies on electroencephalography (EEG) of Hans Berger, roughly one century ago, the main focus of human neurophysiological research was based around neural oscillations.
 However, recent studies pointed out the presence of the largely overlooked non-oscillatory - or aperiodic - signal component in human neurophysiology.
 Initially considered mere background noise, increasing evidence now suggests that the aperiodic signal contains meaningful physiological information and exhibits dynamic variability.
 However, the precise physiology and function of the aperiodic signal remains an open research question.
 The aim of this Bachelor thesis will be to explore the physiological and functional significance of the aperiodic signal in human neurophysiology, by investigating its systematic variations in response to specific task conditions and pharmacological manipulations.

 Literature: